EswarVenkat2070/ADT-Project-Query-Optimization-of-Employee-Performance-in-SCM/README.md

 3. Vishal Jayaraman

 Project Overview:
-Our project aims to leverage utilization of stock resources to the work efficiency of employees through a tailored analytical approach with the application of signicant database concepts such as Query Optimization, Normalization and Indexing.
+Our project aims to leverage utilization of stock resources to the work efficiency of employees through a tailored analytical approach with the application of signicant database concepts such as Query Optimization, Tuning and Indexing.